Kurokio/HDRL-Internship-2024/README.md

 - conducts analysis tests using queries on database
 - determines a "FAIR score" of all records
 - reports these findings in the form of created charts

+Also included is a script and notebook showing how to check the data availability of the HAPI data access links found in the NASA SPASE records.

 *Note that this project was tested in Summer 2024 on SPASE version 2.6.1*